Probate Q&A Series

 4. Notice to Interested Parties

 After the clerk issues Letters of Administration, you must notify all heirs and creditors.
-North Carolina law requires you to mail notices to known heirs and publish a notice to creditors in a local newspaper if the estate has debts.
+North Carolina law requires notice to creditors by publication, and the personal representative must also give actual notice to known creditors or those who can be reasonably ascertained.

 5. Inventory and Appraisal

-Within 90 days of appointment, the administrator must file a complete inventory and appraisal of estate assets under G.S.
+Within 90 days of appointment, the administrator must file an inventory and appraisal of estate assets under G.S.
 28A-20-2.
 This report lists real estate, bank accounts, investments, and personal property.

 6. Paying Debts and Expenses

 The administrator uses estate funds to pay funeral costs, final medical bills, taxes, and creditor claims.
-North Carolina law sets time limits for filing creditor claims—generally within two years of the date of death.
+North Carolina law sets time limits for filing creditor claims—generally by the date specified in the published notice to creditors, which must be at least three months after first publication.

 7. Distributing the Estate

-Once debts and expenses are settled, the administrator distributes the remaining assets according to the intestate succession rules in G.S.
-28A-13-2.
-If there’s a surviving spouse and no children, the spouse receives the entire estate.
+Once debts and expenses are settled, the administrator distributes the remaining assets according to the intestate succession rules in Chapter 29 of the North Carolina General Statutes.
+If there’s a surviving spouse and no children or parents, the spouse receives the entire estate.
 If children survive, the estate divides between the spouse and children as the statutes dictate.

 8. Closing the Estate